Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To confirm that captured face images are compressed, XOR-encrypted, stored in Supabase, and can be decrypted on demand in the Face Data modal.

+**Preconditions:**
+- Face capture can be performed during gate scan
+- Image compression and encryption functions are implemented
+- Supabase database is accessible
+- Face Data modal is accessible to authorized users
+- XOR encryption/decryption functions are available

 **Actions:**
 - Step 1: Capture a face image during gate scan
 - Step 2: System compresses the image to 100x100px